Tables of Skat bidding values.

 There are 194 possible bids, but sometimes there are several (as many as 8) of equal point value.
 As a result, there are only 85 bidding levels.
 Eichhorn's book contains, in two images, an essential table summarizing them:

-Table 4C, in four parts, displays that same information rearranged into the usual format of this report.
+Table E-3, in four parts, displays information therefrom rearranged into the usual format of this report.
 The table is so wide that the value column is repeated for convenience:

 Frage Tournee Solo